DefinitionWomen who reported smoking during the third trimester of their pregnancies.

 In Utah, all local health departments screen pregnant clients for smoking and provide resources and referrals to promote cessation.

 The Utah Department of Health Medicaid Program and Department of Workforce Services workers screen all pregnant applicants for tobacco use at the time of enrollment.
-Smokers are provided cessation information and followed-up every six weeks throughout their pregnancies.
+Smokers are provided with cessation information and followed up every six weeks throughout their pregnancies.

 Local health departments (LHDs) promote quit services at the community level and offer local programs to assist pregnant and teen smokers with quitting.
 In addition, the TPCP partners with healthcare providers and healthcare organizations such as the Association for Utah Community Health (AUCH) and Medicaid to improve access to quit services, counseling, and medications for populations with higher tobacco use rates.

-Beginning in April of 2016, PRAMS began asking about the use of e-cigarettes and hookah, before and during pregnancy.
+Beginning in April of 2016, The Pregnancy Risk Assessment Monitoring System (PRAMS) began asking about the use of e-cigarettes and hookah, before and during pregnancy.
 These questions are in addition to questions regarding cigarette smoking.
-In 2016, the percentage of women reporting use of e-cigarettes during the third trimester was 2.1.
+PRAMS data from 2020 show 20.7% of the people who smoked e-cigarettes in the past two years, said they smoked e-cigarettes in the third trimester of their pregnancies.

 Additional information on smoking cessation, resources, and helpful website links can be found online at the March of Dimes website [http://www.marchofdimes.com] by clicking on ''Health Topics --> Pregnancy --> Is it safe? --> smoking during pregnancy.''[[br]]